 1. Save as much cash as you can

-Depending on how long you have before your trip, you could have time to set cash aside to cover most of your trip costs.
-Take a look at your budget to find areas where you can cut back and funnel that cash into savings instead.
-If you don’t have a budget, consider how you spend your money and consider cutting back on certain things throughout the month to do the same.
+Take the time to set cash aside to cover most of your trip costs before the trip begins.
+Take a look at your budget to find areas where you can cut back, and funnel that cash into savings instead.
+If you don’t have a budget, consider how you spend your money and consider cutting back on certain expenses throughout the month.
+Then, use this money to fund your trip.

 2. Opt for a cheaper destination

-In other words, reserve a more expensive trip for when you can pay for it in cash.
+In other words, you want to borrow as little money as is necessary.
+Save your more ambitious vacation plan for when you can afford it in cash.

 3. Set a vacation budget

 It’s hard to know how much to borrow if you don’t know how much you’re going to spend.
-As a result, it’s essential that you create a vacation budget.
-Run the numbers, for example, for the flight, the hotel, the rental car, or whatever other major expense you’ll incur.
+So it’s essential to create a vacation budget.
+Run the numbers for the flight, the hotel, the rental car, and whatever other major expense you’ll incur.

-Also, don’t forget about food, gratuities, parking, souvenirs, and other minor expenses that could get out of hand if you let them.
+Don’t forget about food, gratuities, parking, souvenirs, and other minor expenses that could get out of hand if you let them.
 Set a reasonable budget for each, then borrow based on your overall trip budget.
-Then stick to that budget.
+And be sure to stick to your budget.

-If you’ve considered all of your options and have decided to take out a personal loan to finance your vacation, it’s important to know how to get the best loan for your needs.
+If you’ve decided to take out a personal loan to finance your vacation, it’s important to know how to get the best loan for your needs.

 “Independent lenders can use different criteria than a traditional bank or credit union to evaluate how likely a person is to repay a loan,” says Toms.
 For example, some online lenders may look at your savings and earnings potential.

 The most important thing you can do is to shop around.
 Using SuperMoney’s personal loan engine, you can compare offers from several different lenders in one place without officially applying.
-There will be a soft inquiry on your credit report, which won’t hurt your credit.
+There will be a soft inquiry on your credit report, which won’t affect your credit score.